Reading and Phonics

 At Borrow Wood, our aim is that by the end of their primary education, all children will learn to read fluently and confidently, with good understanding.
 We follow the national curriculum objectives for reading, providing broad, balanced and differentiated opportunities for children to develop their reading.
 Our focus is to ensure the progressive development of word reading, fluency and comprehension so that children can read accurately, with speed and understanding which enables them to make links in learning.

-All pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live.
+More broadly, all pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live.
 Through reading, we intend to support children in developing a curious mind, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
 We are keen for children to develop a wide vocabulary to support their learning and understanding.

 We have adopted ‘Reciprocal Reading’, a discussion technique that improves reading comprehension.
 It incorporates four main reading strategies: